astamuse/asta4d/README.md

 -   View first and URL matching

     There is no a controller which dispatches requests.
-All the requests will be dispatched by a sort of predefined URL matching rules and all the data query logic should be implemented at the snippet class which we mentioned above.
+All the requests will be dispatched by a sort of predefined URL matching rules and will be handled by request handlers.

     ```java
     rules.add("/app/", "/templates/index.html");